-According to the U.S. Department of Homeland Security with the Transportation Security Administration, Crochet Hooks can be brought in your carry on and checked baggage.
-You can check the TSA Website Here.
+According to the U.S. Department of Homeland Security and the Transportation Security Administration, Crochet Hooks can be brought in carry-on and checked baggage.
+The TSA Website is Here.

-At the time of writing this, both agencies are okay with Crochet Hooks and Knitting Needles however, the final discretion is the agent at the security check-point.
-There could be a heightened security check which may result in your hooks or knitting needles being taken away.
+While writing this, both agencies are okay with crochet hooks and knitting needles.
+However, the agent at the security checkpoint has the final discretion.
+There could be a heightened security check, which may result in your hooks or knitting needles being taken away.

 The item to watch for the most is the scissors.